 - Assistance with red blood cell formation and anemia prevention – Because B12 plays an important role in helping your body produce and regulate red blood cells, it is important to make sure that you are sourcing and absorbing an appropriate amount of vitamin B12.
 B12 shots benefit those who may be suffering from a B12 deficiency and can aid in alleviating symptoms caused by a lack of B12 in the body.

 - Improving sleep rhythm and patterns – Possibly the most useful B12 shot benefit, methylcobalamin can improve your sleep patterns through your circadian rhythm.
+The results in clinical studies are mixed.
 Problems with your circadian rhythm can manifest in many ways, such as difficulty falling asleep, problems relaxing at night, or low energy levels.
-Sufficient B12 levels can assist in proper sleep habits and behaviors.
+Sufficient B12 levels can assist in proper sleep habits and behaviors (Ji et al., 2016).

-- Increased concentration and mood – A B12 deficiency can greatly impact your mood and ability to focus.
+- Increased concentration and mood – A B12 deficiency can greatly impact your mood and ability to focus if you are vitamin B12 deficient.
 A significant B12 shot benefit is that it can be used in conjunction with other treatments to improve mental health.
 Decreasing symptoms of depression and increasing your ability to concentrate can greatly increase the quality of life.

-- Improve immune system function – As we point the B12 shot benefits for weight, mental health, and sleep quality, it would be remiss not to mention that positive impact B12 can have on your immune system.
+- Improve immune system function – As we point to the B12 shot benefits for weight, mental health, and sleep quality, it would be remiss not to mention that positive impact B12 can have on your immune system if you are deficient.
 B12 shots and supplements have been shown to restore immune system abnormalities which can affect your ability to fight off harmful viruses and bacteria.
 If you get sick frequently or stay sick longer than the average person, it is a good idea to consult your doctor on your B12 levels and consider a B12 shot if they are low to improve immune system function.